Pornsak Prajakwit: Career

 Pornsak won a competition run by Singapore Press Holdings radio station UFM 1003 and joined them as a full-time radio deejay.
 He started as a television host at Mediacorp in 2007.

 Pornsak has hosted many different genres of shows.
 In 2007, he won the title of Best Newcomer at the Star Awards.
 He subsequently was voted to the "Top 10 Most Popular Artiste" and won the "Coolest Rocket Award".
 Pornsak co-owns a Thai restaurant, Porn's Sexy Thai Food and founded an education lab for young children.
 In December 2016, his restaurant had been taken over by Jus Delish Group with the stake of 69%.

 In 2017, he was invited by CCTV, China's national broadcaster, to make a special appearance in their international debate competition programme.

-Pornsak has won 10 Top 10 Most Popular Male Artistes from 2009, 2011, 2013–2015, 2017–2021 and 2024 respectively.
+Pornsak won ten Top 10 Most Popular Male Artistes from 2009, 2011, 2013–2015, 2017–2021 and 2024 respectively and was awarded All-Time Favourite Artiste in 2025 for the achievement.

 Pornsak left Mediacorp on 31 January 2021, and joined Michelle Chong's artiste management agency, Left Profile.